Places to Visit in Nainital

 Cable car tickets: For a two-way cable car ride for Adults- INR 150, for kids- INR 75

 Dorothy’s Seat or Tiffin Top as it is locally known is located in Ayarpatta Hill of Himachal Pradesh and should also be added to your list of places to visit in Nainital.
-One of the best spots for places to visit in Nainital, the viewpoint offers mesmerising views of the town and the Himalayan range.
-Located at a height of 2,290 m, Dorothy Seat is a stonework perch on the Tiffin Top which was built in the memory of the famous artist Dorothy Kellet by her husband and serves as a famous picnic spot in Nainital.
+One of the most popular places to visit in Nainital, the viewpoint offers mesmerising views of the town and the Himalayan range.
+Located at a height of 2,290 m, Dorothy Seat is a stonework perch on the Tiffin Top which was built in memory of the famous artist Dorothy Kellet by her husband and serves as a famous picnic spot in Nainital.
 It got its name as the Tiffin Top after people started having their lunches atop the hill on Dorothy’s Seat.
-There are plenty of adventure activities happening here such as rappelling and rock climbing, and its tranquil and peaceful surroundings makes this a great place for photographers to visit.
+There are plenty of adventure activities happening here such as rappelling and rock climbing, and its tranquil and peaceful surroundings make this a great place for photographers to visit.

 Timings: 8 am to 11 pm

 The entry to the church is free for all and gives you a sense of calm and a great time to reflect on your inner being.
 This helps awaken your spiritual self and relieves you from the daily stresses of life beautifully.
-You can engage in confession sessions as well, safe from judgement and crowd that helps take a load off of your shoulders and in a sense rejuvenates you.
-Many travellers coming to Nainital spend a considerable time enamoured by its spiritual and Zen-like feel and get their dose of calm and peace after spending a busy day of doing activities in Nainital.

 Timings: 8 am to 6.30 pm and on Sunday- 7 am to 6.30 pm